Brewers vs. Reds Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (4-4) will take to the mound for the Brewers and make his 12th start of the season.
+- The Brewers will send Colin Rea (2-3) to the mound for his ninth start this season.

 |Opponent